 The NDP needs to contain a clear plan for funding and financing South Africa's infrastructure.
 Such a plan will need to be robust in its approach in setting out how the nation is to pay for its infrastructure, now, and in the years to come.
 The current regulatory process for PPPs is generally sound but lengthy and costly.
 It has been disappointing in terms of its impact - less than 2% of public infrastructure in South Africa is financed by the private sector (compared to 50% in the UK for example).
 It is also demand-driven, i.e. it relies on government bodies to propose PPP projects.
-There is a need for a review of this regulatory framework and the adoption of a more supply-driven approach, which would involve the identification of infrastructure sectors in which there is potential for private sector investment and the active facilitation of private sector to invest in public infrastructure in South Africa.
-The problem is a dearth of properly prepared and bankable projects, as well as a lack of transparent, efficient and effective processes for bringing projects to the market (with the exception of the IPP Office) within reasonable time horizons.
+There is a need for a review of this regulatory framework and the adoption of a more supply-driven approach, which would involve the identification of infrastructure sector involvement in these sectors.
+There is no shortage of money in the private sector to invest in public infrastructure in South Africa.
+The problem is a dearth of properly prepared and bankable projects, as well as a lack of transparent, efficient and effective processes for bringing projects to the market (with the exception of the IPP Office),